Manyakkkk/LinuxAssignment_2/README.md

 ```

+---

 ### Script 3 - *symbolic_links*

-Q - What are symbolic links?
+**Q** - What are symbolic links?

-Answer - These are shortcuts that makes it easier to reach a file/folder from different locations on your computer.
+**Answer** - These are shortcuts that makes it easier to reach a file/folder from different locations on your computer.

 In this script we will create symbolic links.